davidgacc/davidgacc/README.md

 📚 I'm interested in algorithms in data structures and machine learning.

 😅 Fun fact: I went to South East Asia in 2016 (Singapore, Thailand, Malaysia and Indonesia).
 During my trip, I met a lot of people from different countries.
-I like to know new cultures.
+I like new cultures.

 📫 How to reach me: david.gacc@gmail.com